yahiakala/routing/docs/migrating/index.md

 If you have a single template in your hash routing app, then set `BaseRoute.template = "MyTemplate"`.

-If you have multiple templates, then you can either set the `template` attribute on individual routes.
+If you have multiple templates, then you can set the `template` attribute on individual routes.

 ### `set_url_hash`